rezababaee759/rezababaee759.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal website!
-This space is a reflection of my passions, pursuits, and aspirations.
+Welcome to my personal website!🙌 This space is a reflection of my passions, pursuits, and aspirations.
 Here, I share insights into my research interests, driven by the goal of making a tangible impact in the real world.

 This site also chronicles my personal development journey—exploring growth, discipline, and resilience—while offering a curated collection of reading lists that have shaped my perspective and knowledge.